-Diamonds are the ultimate symbol of love and commitment.
+Diamonds are the ultimate symbol of love and commitment, and Australian Diamond Brokers in Sydney are totally used to people instantly going for diamond rings.
 Diamonds are also the hardest natural substance on earth, making them perfect for betrothal rings.
 The most popular diamond shape is round, but many other shapes are available to choose from.
 The most popular diamond colour is clear, but diamonds can be found in every rainbow colour.
 Diamonds come in various carat weights, with one carat equal to 200 milligrams or 0.007 ounces.
 The more carats a diamond has, the more expensive it is per carat weight.

 SAPPHIRE ENGAGEMENT RINGS

 Sapphire rings are a beautiful and elegant choice for a betrothal ring.
 They are a great alternative to diamonds; they are more affordable and come in various colours.
 The sapphire is the birthstone for September, so it is perfect for those born this month.
 It also symbolizes trust, loyalty, and sincerity.
 Sapphire betrothal rings are often surrounded by diamonds, making them look more elegant and classy.